dougdesigner/mags/README.md

 The company_details table provides foundational company information, serving as a reference point for daily metrics and analysis.
 The daily_trading table captures market activity metrics, enabling detailed price and volume analysis.
 The magnificent7_metrics table focuses specifically on our key companies, while the concentration_metrics table provides market-wide perspective.
 The failed_collections table supports data quality monitoring and maintenance.

 After creating each table by running the script, verify its successful creation through the schema browser in the query editor.
-The table should appear under the market_data schema with the specified structure.
+The tables should appear under the Serverless: market_analytics > natvie database > dev> market_data > Tables.
 This verification ensures our foundation is properly established before proceeding with data loading operations.

 #### S3 Event Integration Configuration